GPUs

 Check Price on Amazon

 Performance sits roughly 20-25% behind the RTX 5070.
-At 1080p, that doesn’t matter — everything runs at high/ultra with frames to spare.
-At 1440p, you’ll dial back a few settings in the most demanding titles, but DLSS 4 closes much of that gap in supported games.
+At 1080p, that gap is irrelevant — everything runs at high-to-ultra with frames to spare.
+At 1440p, you’ll dial back settings in the most demanding titles, but DLSS 4 Quality mode closes much of that deficit in supported games.

 4. AMD Radeon RX 9070